34th (South Midland) Anti-Aircraft Brigade: Order of Battle 1942–44

 AA 'Z' Rgts were redesignated AA Area Mixed Rgts in April 1944.

 Operation Diver

 Shortly after D-Day, the Germans began launching V-1 flying bombs, codenamed 'Divers', against London.
 These presented AA Command's biggest challenge since the Blitz.
 Defences had been planned against this new form of attack (Operation Diver), but it presented a severe problem for AA guns, and after two weeks' experience AA Command carried out a major reorganisation, stripping guns from the Midlands and repositioning them along the South Coast to target V-1s coming in over the English Channel.
-As the launching sites in Northern France were overrun by 21st Army Group, the Luftwaffe began air-launching V-1s from the North Sea, and further HAA batteries had to stripped from the Midlands and repositioned along the East Coast.Routledge, pp. 408–19.
+As the launching sites in Northern France were overrun by 21st Army Group, the Luftwaffe began air-launching V-1s from the North Sea, and further HAA batteries had to stripped from the Midlands and repositioned along the East Coast.

 Order of Battle 1944–45

 During this period 34 AA Bde was composed as follows: